Helen of Troy: Cult

 may read in Doric: "Reverence me.
 I am Helen's tree."

 Helen's worship was also present on the opposite bank of Eurotas at Therapne, where she shared a shrine with Menelaus and the Dioscuri.
 The shrine has been known as the Menelaion (the shrine of Menelaus), and it was believed to be the spot where Helen was buried alongside Menelaus.
 Despite its name, both the shrine and the cult originally belonged to Helen; Menelaus was added later as her husband.
 In addition, there was a festival at the town, which was called Meneleaeia (Μενελάεια) in honour of Menelaus and Helen.

 Isocrates writes that at Therapne Helen and Menelaus were worshiped as gods, and not as heroes.
 Clader argues that, if indeed Helen was worshiped as a goddess at Therapne, then her powers should be largely concerned with fertility, or as a solar deity.
 There is also evidence for Helen's cult in Hellenistic Sparta: rules for those sacrificing and holding feasts in their honor are extant.

 Helen was also worshiped in Attica along with her brothers, and on Rhodes as Helen Dendritis (Helen of the Trees, Έλένα Δενδρῖτις); she was a vegetation or a fertility goddess.
 Martin P. Nilsson has argued that the cult in Rhodes has its roots to the Minoan, pre-Greek era, when Helen was allegedly worshiped as a vegetation goddess.
 Claude Calame and other scholars try to analyze the affinity between the cults of Helen and Artemis Orthia, pointing out the resemblance of the terracotta female figurines offered to both deities.

+Photius writes that, according to a tradition, a place in Lacedaemon was called Sandalion (τὸ Σανδάλιον) because it was said to have been named after Helen's sandal, which fell off at that spot while she was being pursued by Paris.

+The Lindos Chronicle records a dedication attributed to Helen, who is said to have dedicated a pair of bracelets at the temple of Athena at Lindos.
+They bore the inscription, "Helen to Athena".